Something is fading from our world year by year: commitment. Specifically, the habit of keeping your word.

 The Science of Reliability

-In a study published in Frontiers, scientists found that most people keep promises even when breaking them has no consequences.
-This shows our brains are wired to value commitment.
+There's actual research on this.
+Studies on promise-keeping show that most people keep promises even when breaking them has no consequences.
+Our brains are wired to value commitment.

-Another interesting discovery: people value keeping a promise just as much as exceeding it.
+Another finding: people value keeping a promise just as much as exceeding it.
 Simply doing what you said matters more than going above and beyond.

 How Reliability Shapes Us